Naomi Reice Buchwald

 Naomi Lynn Reice Buchwald (born February 14, 1944) is a senior United States district judge of the United States District Court for the Southern District of New York.

-Personal
+Early life and education

 Naomi Reice was born in 1944 in Kingston, New York, to Mr. and Mrs. Albert Reice.

-She was graduated as a Phi Beta Kappa from Brandeis University and then with honors from Columbia University Law School.
+She graduated Phi Beta Kappa from Brandeis University in 1965 and then cum laude from Columbia Law School in 1968.